ItMeansBigMountain/Financial.Market.ML/ML-Pipeline-Notes/Model_Selection.md

 #### Special Features

-- K-means is good for spherical clusters
+- K-means works well for spherical clusters
 - DBSCAN can find arbitrarily shaped clusters

 #### How It Helps With SRE Metrics

-- Useful for anomaly detection in system metrics like error rate and saturation, enabling preemptive action.
+- Useful for anomaly detection in system metrics.

 ### Time Series Models